 Primary health insurance coverage

 To participate, HR decision-maker respondents must work full-time for a company with at least 1,000 employees that provides both medical and pharmacy benefits.
 The respondent must be a decision-maker when it comes to selecting and managing the employee benefits for their organization.

-Health plan leader respondents must work full-time for a national or regional health plan serving at least 100,000 members.
-The respondent must be a decision-maker when it comes to determining the benefits partners/suppliers that health plan offers to groups/clients.
+Health plan leader respondents had to be working full-time for a national or regional health plan serving 100,000 members.
+The respondent also had to be a decision-maker when it came to determining the benefits partners/suppliers that health plan offered to groups/clients.